-Anxiety, stress, depression or grief sometimes would have you believe that the weight of what you are holding is too much to carry, that you will break if you dare to begin to release what sits so heavy on your soul.
+Anxiety, stress, depression or grief periodically would have you believe the weight of what you’re holding is too much to carry; that you will break if you dare to begin to release what sits so heavy on your soul.

 Don’t listen to it.
-Don’t let yourself question your own strength when things get really hard to deal with, but also don’t let it keep you silent when you need help the most.
-Those around you are ready with broad shoulders, love and a reminder of all that’s good and worthy — all that is uniquely you.
+Don’t allow yourself to question your own strength when things get challenging to deal with; but also don’t let it keep you silent when you need help the most.
+Those round you are ready with broad shoulders, love and a reminder of all that’s good and worthy — all that’s uniquely you.

 NAMI Helpline – a free, nationwide U.S. resource that offers experienced peer-support guidance and advice